nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Shows the total orders for each client in the application.

 <div markdown="block" class="alert alert-info">
+:information_source:

+* Clients without orders will not be displayed.
-:information_source: After adding/deleting orders, you might want to run this command again to refresh the window.
+* After adding/deleting orders, you might want to run this command again to refresh the window.
 </div>

 ![TotalOrdersWindow](images/TotalOrdersWindow.png)